 There are a wealth of activities for visitors to New Caledonia - the French people of New Caledonia adore sports of all kinds and are very active.
 Which means that visitors will find all the facilities they could wish to enjoy themselves.
 For some sporting ideas see Sporting Events New Caledonia,New Caledonia Horseback Riding and New Caledonia golf courses.

-The Rocket Guide to New Caledonia online photo libraries offer the following libraries of professional stock photo images (available for free downloading) - New Caledonia cultural photos, New Caledonia Wildlife, the New Caledonia Lagoon, New Caledonia museums and sights, New Caldeonia Hotels, Resorts and Camping and New Caledonia Diving, Tours, and Transport photos.
+The Rocket Guide to New Caledonia online photo libraries offer the following libraries of professional stock photo images (available for free downloading) - New Caledonia cultural photos, New Caledonia Wildlife, the New Caledonia Lagoon, New Caledonia museums and sights,

 The satellite image approach to understanding New Caledonia is especially useful to people who wish to visit New Caledonia aboard cruising yachts of people who with to charter a yacht in New Caledonia.
 The New Caledonia cruising guide shows detailed information on new caledonia anchorages new caledonia marinas,noumea yacht services, yacht charter noumea, superyacht services new caledonia, new caledonia weather and new caledonia ports.